larryoke/noughts-and-crosses/README.md

 ##Usage (A brief description of the RESTful API)
-1. Initialise a new game on the server
+1. Initialise a new game on the server and return a new game ID

 	**Request**<br />
 	GET /initialise <br />